PrivSec-dev/privsec.dev/content/providers/Choosing Your VPN Provider.md

 ## Multi-Hopping

 This feature is not a must, but it is very nice to have.

-Not all VPN providers own their hardware, datacenter, and network [WIP]
+Not all VPN providers own their hardware, datacenter, and network .
+In fact, if your check their network, most VPN providers end to rent their servers from different service providers.
+This means that beyond trusting the VPN provider, you are also trusting their providers to not monitor your traffic.

+By using using multihop, you can minize the risk of being monitored by your VPN provider's service providers.
+Your packets are encrypted at least twice and routed through at least 2 hops, with the entry node only knowing who you are but not what you visit, and with the exit node only knowing what you visit but not who you are.
+This cannot protect you from a malicious VPN provider as they will just compromise the VPN server on both ends, but it can help against a single node compromise (caused by a rougue datacenter employee for example).

+Ideally, you should choose two servers from two different countries when using this feature.

 ## Pluggable Transport